Suffolk County Council: Composition

 In February 2025, the government postponed the elections that were due to take place in May 2025 for a year, to allow for alternative local government structures for the area to be considered.

-Future

-Local Government Reorganisation in Suffolk from 2025 was initiated with Matthew Hicks, the leader of Suffolk County Council welcoming the announcement by the Deputy Prime Minister and Secretary of State for Housing, Communities and Local Government Angela Rayner that Suffolk had been selected for the government’s fast-track Devolution Priority Programme (DPP) on 5th February 2025.

-Suffolk County Council is proposing a single unitary authority covering the whole of the county, a proposal known as "One Suffolk".

-The five district councils are, on the other hand, proposing three unitary authorities, a "Central and Eatern" one covering most of East Suffolk and part of Mid Suffolk, a Western one covering West Suffolk and parts of Babergh and Mid Suffolk and an "Ipswich and Southern" one covering Ipswich and parts of Babergh, East and Mid Suffolk.

 Premises

 West Suffolk House, the council's area office in Bury St Edmunds, shared with West Suffolk Council.

 The council is based at Endeavour House at 8 Russell Road in Ipswich.
 It also maintains area offices in Bury St Edmunds and Lowestoft.
 Endeavour House was built in 2003.
 It was originally commissioned as private offices but was bought by the county council whilst still under construction; the council moved into the building in 2004.
 Since 2017 the council has shared the building with Babergh District Council and Mid Suffolk District Council.

 County Hall, St Helen's Street, Ipswich: Council's headquarters until 2004.

 Previously the council was based at County Hall on St Helen's Street in Ipswich, the oldest parts of which had been built in 1837 as a jail and courthouse, which had been one of the meeting places of the quarter sessions.
 The building had become the meeting place of East Suffolk County Council after 1889, and that council had built substantial extensions to the building, notably in 1906 with an office block, new council chamber and clock tower at the corner of St Helen's Street and Bond Street.

 Both County Hall and the Shire Hall in Bury St Edmunds had been inherited by Suffolk County Council from the two former county councils when local government was reorganised in 1974; Shire Hall served as an area office until 2009 when the council moved its Bury St Edmunds office to West Suffolk House, a new building shared with St Edmundsbury Borough Council (West Suffolk Council after 2019).